justirma/coffeebrewed/content/about/_index.md

 - Full-time Product Manager, 5 days a week
 - Creating remote work and tech videos on Youtube weekly
 - Writing a post weekly on my blog
-- Learning Nodejs an React
+- Learning Nodejs and React
-- Rock climbing 3x a week!
+- CrossFit 2x a week!

 ### About my background